izzyreal/vmpc-docs/install.rst

 Windows
 +++++++
 The Windows installer deploys 64 bit binaries on 64 bit systems, and 32 bit binaries on 32 bit systems, in standalone, LV2 and VST3 formats.
 The LV2 is installed into :file:`C:\\Program Files\\Common Files\\LV2` on 64 bit systems, :file:`C:\\Program Files (x86)\\Common Files\\LV2` on 32 bit systems.
 The VST3 is installed into :file:`C:\\Program Files\\Common Files\\VST3` on 64 bit systems, :file:`C:\\Program Files (x86)\\Common Files\\VST3` on 32 bit systems.

-.. admonition:: Important note for Windows users

-    If you experience missing DLL errors when attempting to run VMPC2000XL after a successful installation procedure, you are probably missing a Microsoft update which you can grab from here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 Update
 ------